JacekBakowski/stylometry/papers/2021/README.md

 # On the Authenticity of prose writings attributed to Śaṅkara
+# Stylometry then and now: Authorship verification of Vivekacūḍāmaṇi and Vedāntic stotras

 Ivan Andrijanić, Department of Indology and Far Eastern studies of the University of Zagreb, Croatia<br />
 Jacek Bąkowski, Jagiellonian University, Cracow, Poland<br />

 This directory contains code and data for the following paper:
-On the Authenticity of prose writings attributed to Śaṅkara
+On the Authenticity of prose writings attributed to Śaṅkara Stylometry then and now: Authorship verification of Vivekacūḍāmaṇi and Vedāntic stotras

 ## Corpus of texts
 The folder data/corpus contains all texts used with the General Imposters Framework.